vasconcelose/diabetes-population-sim/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Author
+Eduardo Vasconcelos, vasconce@tcd.ie

-Eduardo S. M. de Vasconcelos | vasconce_at_tcd_dot_ie Trinity College Dublin School of Engineering
+TCD School of Engineering

 # Quick guide
 This is a Java program to perform a simulation on type-1 diabetes spread